Germinating the seeds

 Pot size - Use small pots, or cups with drainage holes, about 1.5 to 3 inches (4-7 cm) tall and wide.

-Fill the pots with the soil mix and place 1-2 seeds on top.
+Fill the pots with the soil mix and place a few seeds on top.
 If you have long-fiber sphagnum moss (not ground peat moss), spread a thin layer on top.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 The amount of moss to use is shown in this photo.
 If you don't have sphagnum moss, sprinkle a very thin layer of perlite or potting mix over the seeds.
 Add water until everything is evenly moist (but not soggy).

-Until the seeds sprout, it's important not to let the soil surface dry out.
+Until the seeds sprout, it's important to never let the soil surface dry out.
 An easy way to maintain moisture is to enclose the pots in a plastic container or bag to maintain moisture.
-Just leave it open a crack to allow some fresh air in.
+Just leave it open slightly to allow some fresh air in.
 You may need to drip a few drops of water on the surface one or more times a day to keep it moist.

 Aim to keep the seeds between 65 and 78° F (18-26°C).
 I have no information about how well they germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in bright light out of direct sun.
 A bright LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").